Key Takeaways

 4. Deribit

 Deribit, founded around 2016, is a crypto derivatives exchange that specializes in options and futures trading, particularly focused on Bitcoin (BTC) and Ethereum (ETH).
 It’s known for offering high liquidity in options and futures, attracting both institutional investors and serious retail traders looking for advanced trading tools.
+In 2025, Coinbase acquired Deribit for $2.9 billion, one of the largest transactions in crypto exchange history.

 Key Features: